Hike at a Glance

 Plan Your Visit: A Parks Pass is required for entry into Watarrka National Park.
 With its diverse landscapes, rich cultural heritage, and stunning natural beauty, Watarrka National Park offers an unforgettable experience for any adventurer.

-Looking for hikes and trails in Watarrka National Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Watarrka National Park?
+Try these trails with a similar difficulty grade.

 Suggest an edit